MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 * Include a value proposition with the welcome tour.
 * Provide way-forward guidance for using the app.
-* Include guidance on how to Sign up and configure your app
+* Include guidance on how to Sign up and configure your app.
 * Present easy-to-read text and straightforward dialogue — preferably a card with an actionable welcome tour button that loads a task module.
 * Keep it simple and usable with buttons and cards — avoid long text, chatty dialogue.
 * Include adaptive cards and buttons to make the welcome message more usable.